-Homeopathy is a system of natural medicine developed by doctor and chemist Samuel Hahnemann over 200 years ago.
-It is based on the ‘law of similars’, which states ‘let likes cure likes’.
+Homeopathy is a system of complementary medicine developed by doctor and chemist Samuel Hahnemann more than 200 years ago.
+It's based on the ‘law of similars’, which states ‘let likes cure likes’.
 This principle was first described in 400 BC by Hippocrates, the father of medicine.

 Homeopathy is the leading form of complementary medicine in Europe.
 In India, it is the sole form of medicine for over 100 million people.

 Much of the clinical research on homeopathy that has been published in medical journals has shown positive results.
 As well as these clinical trials, many basic science studies confirm the biological activity of homeopathic medicines.
-Perhaps, most importantly, for over 200 years, health professionals and their patients throughout the world have consistently experienced and documented positive therapeutic effects from homeopathic medicines without the numerous side effects associated with conventional drug treatments.
+Perhaps, most importantly, for more than 200 years, health professionals and their patients around the world have consistently experienced and documented positive therapeutic effects from homeopathic medicines.

-Like many types of medicine, we don’t fully understand how homeopathy works.
-This has led to some people questioning homeopathy because despite its widespread use, it has long been controversial because of the perception of a conflict between the similiars principle and established scientific principles.
-Recently, the body of scientific evidence for homeopathy has grown, with increasing information supporting homeopathy’s effectiveness and new studies are beginning to solve the mystery of how homeopathy exerts its biological effects.
+Despite its widespread use, homeopathy has long been controversial because of the perception of a conflict between the similiars principle and established scientific principles.
+Recently, the body of research around homeopathy has grown, with increasing information supporting homeopathy’s effectiveness and new studies are beginning to solve the mystery of how homeopathy exerts its biological effects.

 How does the law of similars work?

 An example of this principle can be found in the relationship between coffee and insomnia.
 We know that drinking coffee can over-stimulate the nervous system and cause insomnia.
-However, a traditional homeopathic preparation of coffee can be used to help relieve insomnia.
+However, a traditional homeopathic preparation of coffee may be used to help relieve sleeplessness.
 In a similar way, homeopathic preparations of grasses or pollens may be used to relieve symptoms of hayfever.

 How are homeopathic medicines made?